miguelmunozh/Library-Management-System/README.md

 This Graphical User Interface Library Management System application is written in java and MySql.
 Library Management System application utilizes a local database created with MySql command line.
 The local database was populated with a csv file available at 'https://data.world/divyanshj/users-books-dataset/workspace/file?filename=BX-Books.csv' and with help of a third library party called
 `rs2xml.jar` a table was populated in the application with all the database information.
+Anyone can use the application to search for a book in the database, but only administrators which log in into the system are able to add / remove users as normal or admin users, and add / remove books from the database through the application.
+Some Junit tests were written to test functions of the application.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.